sebastianbergmann/phpunit/tmp/README.md

 ## Requirements

-* PHP 5.6 is required but using the latest version of PHP is highly recommended
+* PHP 7 is required

 ## Installation